 Revolutions in medications and treatments make it possible for HIV carriers to live long, healthy lives.
-In the Western world, where resources are available for treatment, HIV has been downgraded from a fatal virus to a chronic life-threatening illness (similar to cancer, diabetes mellitus, and hypertension).
+In the Western world, where resources are available for treatment, HIV has been downgraded from a fatal virus to a chronic life-threatening illness.
 The virus becomes life-threatening once it progresses to the third and most severe stage of HIV: AIDS.
-However, in many case, individuals diagnosed with AIDS can be reverted to HIV status after starting anti-HIV drug "cocktails," regaining their health and returning to a normal life.
+However, in many cases, individuals diagnosed with AIDS can be reverted to HIV status after starting anti-HIV drug "cocktails," regaining their health and returning to a normal life.